acdh-oeaw/vleserver/README.md

 Notes
 -----

+### NOTE ON STRANGE BEHAVIOR, NOT ACCEPTING CONFIG CHANGES

+* Check that you provided a valid config/autoload/local.php
+* Production setup caches settings in cache/data subdirectory.
+Please try to remove the contents.
+* Apache may need to be restarted (apachectl graceful at least).

 ### NOTE ABOUT USING THE PHP BUILT-IN WEB SERVER

 PHP's built-in web server did not start supporting the `PATCH` HTTP method until